Department of Commerce

 Review of Internal Controls over Disbursement Processes:

-The Department annually conducts an assessment of the effectiveness of internal control over financial reporting, in compliance with OMB Circular A-123, Management’s Responsibility for Internal Control.
-Furthermore, every three years, the assessment includes a review of internal controls over disbursement processes.
+The Department annually conducts an assessment of the effectiveness of internal control over financial reporting, in compliance with OMB Circular A-123.
+Furthermore, every three years, the assessment includes a review of internal controls over disbursement processes, including Department-wide sample testing of disbursements for improper payments and for appropriate internal control attributes.
 The most recent review performed indicated that internal controls over disbursement processes were sound.

 Improper Payments Risk Assessments:

-The results of Departmental assessments revealed no risk-susceptible programs/activities, and demonstrated that, overall, the Department has strong internal controls over disbursement processes, the amount of improper payments by the Department is immaterial, and the risk of significant improper payments is low.
+The results of Departmental assessments revealed no risk-susceptible programs/activities, and demonstrated that, overall, the Department has strong internal controls over disbursement processes and the risk of significant improper payments is low.

 Quarterly Improper Payments Reporting: